 8. Change Air Filters Regularly

 Air filters come into contact with the air that flows throughout your home.
-Especially when you’re regularly using your HVAC system, you’ll need to change your air filters on a regular basis.
+Especially when you’re regularly using your HVAC system, you’ll need to change your furnace air filters on a regular basis.
 Most manufacturers recommend changing the air filters once every three months in order to experience the benefits.